Trans-Atlantic Platform for Social Sciences and Humanities (T-AP)

 Scope and focus

-Proposals will be invited from transnational research teams to address one or more of the following overarching themes:
+Proposals are invited from transnational research teams to address one or more of the following overarching themes:

 Research may draw on a wide range of disciplinary, interdisciplinary, theoretical, methodological, and applied approaches within SSH, including qualitative, quantitative, mixed-methods, historical, and future-oriented methodologies.